 During many of our holiday services, we are blessed to hear our talented resident musicians play beautiful music.
 It is a wonderful surprise for a temple our size!
 TBT’s music director, Julie Geveshausen, is also an accomplished pianist and harpist.
 Accompanied by Jo Booser, an incredible violinist, they add texture and dimension to every worship experience.
 (And Jo so beautifully blows the shofar during High Holy Days… what a joy!)

-Eileen Heaton, a professional singer and teacher for 40 years, raises her gorgeous voice in song as our cantorial vocalist.
+Samantha Winter a classically-trained, Jewish soprano is our cantorial soloist.
 From time to time, we also engage Jewish song leaders from the Pacific Northwest to join us for Shabbat Services and holidays.
 And occasionally, gifted guest musicians grace the sanctuary stage, including mother and daughter cellists, Janet Gesme and Zeta Gesme.

 Our Rabbi, congregants, musicians and singers step into and back from the liturgical flow.
 Culminating in memorable services embedded in our collective hearts and minds.
 While the act of prayer is a personal journey, worshipping together strengthens our ties to community.